react-knowledgeable/rk-community-site/content/stories/introducing-rk-lightning-to-this-town.md

 ![what is rk](./images/rk-what-is.png)

 I was thinking about what I wanted to say about RK.
 I have so much to say and doodles just came out one after another.
 This bug, for instance.
 I was intended to say that "bugs fit well into a lightning talk, you get technical quickly, _and they are great for storytelling_".
-But you all know now that I forgot the last pitch.
+But you all know now that I forgot the last pitch loudly.
 Life `¯\_(ツ)_/¯`.

 ![bug](./images/rk-bug.png)